Skip to main content

 Description

 The project is an automated coffee machine that allows the user to choose exactly how much sugar and coffee they want.
 The process is simple: you turn on the device with a button, select your desired quantities from the menu, and then press a start button.
 The system then pours the sugar, coffee, and water in the correct order and mixes them together.
-The result is a finished iced coffee.
+The result is a finished coffee.

 Motivation